cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 # Key Blinding

-At a high level, a signature scheme with key blinding allows signers to blind their signing key such that any signature produced under the blinded signing key is unlinkable from the unblinded signing key.
-Similar to the signing key, the blind is also a private key that remains secret.
+At a high level, a signature scheme with key blinding allows signers to blind their private signing key such that any signature produced with a private signing key and blinding key is independent of the private signing key.
+Similar to the signing key, the blinding key is also a private key that remains secret.
 For example, the blind is a 32-byte or 57-byte random seed for Ed25519 or Ed448 variants, respectively, whereas the blind for ECDSA over P-256 is a random scalar in the P-256 group.
+Key blinding introduces four new functionalities for the signature scheme:

-Key blinding introduces three new functionalities for the signature scheme:
+- BlindKeyGen: A function for generating a private blind key.

-- BlindPublicKey(pkS, skB): Blind the public key pkS using the private key skB.
+- BlindPublicKey(pkS, bk): Blind the public verification key `pkS` using the private blinding key `bk`, yielding a blinded public key `pkR`.
-- UnblindPublicKey(pkM, skB): Unblind the public key pkM using the private key skB.
+- UnblindPublicKey(pkR, bk): Unblind the public verification key `pkR` using the private blinding key `bk`.
-- BlindKeySign(skS, skB, msg): Sign a message msg using the private key skS with the private blind skB.
+- BlindKeySign(skS, bk, msg): Sign a message `msg` using the private signing key `skS` with the private blind key `bk`.

-Correctness requires the following equivalence to hold:
+For a given `bk` produced from BlindKeyGen, correctness requires the following equivalence to hold:

 ~~~
-UnblindPublicKey(BlindPublicKey(pkS, skB), skB) = pkS
+UnblindPublicKey(BlindPublicKey(pkS, bk), bk) = pkS
 ~~~

 Security requires that signatures produced using BlindKeySign are unlinkable from